perrig/scionlab/README.md

 ## camerapp

 Camerapp contains image fetcher and server applications, using the SCION network.
+Documentation on the code is available in the [README.md](https://github.com/perrig/scionlab/blob/master/camerapp/README.md)

 ### imagefetcher